 Dealing with children or other dependants fairly does not always mean dealing with them equally.
 “I’m seeing less equal distribution these days,” says Platten.
 “One of my clients had three kids.
 The life insurance proceeds went to the two younger kids because the eldest had finished university and started working.”

 Ken McNaughton, a financial advisor in Victoria, B.C. does not draft wills but advises his clients to divide their estates using percentages rather than fixed dollar amounts, because an estate’s value changes over the years.
 If you wish to leave an additional amount to someone privately, McNaughton and Platten suggest using an insurance company contract, either life insurance or an investment account, which can name a designated beneficiary.
+You can also use a life insurance policy to provide funds to cover capital gains and other taxes on your estate.

 5. When should you change your will?